nessshon/tonutils/docs/how-to/create-multiple-wallets.md

-This guide shows how to generate **multiple wallet addresses** from a single mnemonic by changing the `subwallet_id`.
+This example shows how to generate **multiple wallet addresses** from a single mnemonic by changing the `subwallet_id`.
 Each `subwallet_id` produces a unique address under the same seed phrase.

 ---